The 3 Best Online Master’s in Biblical & Pastoral Counseling Programs

 Individuals who feel called to minister others through counseling often complete a Christian counseling degree online.
 Flexible options make these degree paths ideal for those who want to use their skills and talents to help those who are struggling.
 While the Bureau of Labor Statistics (BLS) does not maintain job data on those working in pastoral counseling specifically, roles for substance abuse, behavioral disorder, and mental health counselors are predicted to grow by 23% between 2016 and 2026.
 If you're thinking about completing a biblical counseling degree online, use this guide to learn about common paths, curricular requirements, and available careers.

-Best Online Master’s in Biblical & Pastoral Counseling Programs
+The Best Online Master’s in Biblical & Pastoral Counseling Degree Programs

 Liberty University in Lynchburg, Virginia, offers more than 600 academic programs to over 100,000 enrollees.
 Liberty’s almost 350 online programs include an online Christian counseling degree, which blends psychological knowledge and theological study.